• Skip to primary navigation

 • If you haven't already, wash the liner of your Instant Pot.
 Place 1 cup of water in the bottom and top with the steam rack.
 Place the bag on the rack.
 Cover with the lid.

-• Press the Yogurt button 3 times to set it on “Less” mode.
+• Press the Yogurt button 3 times to set it to “Less” mode.
 Set the timer for 24 hours.

 • After 48 hours, your tempeh should be ready!
 The beans should be bound together into a firm loaf.